An Afternoon at Green Bluff

 This list isn’t necessarily “the top” places to visit in Green Bluff – but they’re great, delicious and typically open during the week and weekends.
 If you only have a few hours to spend at Green Bluff and don’t want to search for individual farms’ availability, this list will steer you in the right direction to finding something fun and open.

 Visiting Green Bluff in the fall?
 It’s a totally different experience!
-Read our review on fall in Spokane to learn what to expect, or check out our video on Green Bluff in the fall: Your Guide to Green Bluff in the Fall
+Read our recommendations on how to enjoy Spokane and Green Bluff in the fall here, or check out our video on Green Bluff in the fall: Your Guide to Green Bluff in the Fall

 First, the History of Green Bluff